nulogy/jekyll-now/README.md

 # Nulogy Engineering TIL Site
 TIL is a public Nulogy microblog for sharing web development tips, tricks, and tidbits.
-From Ruby on Rails to AngularJS, our Engineering department blogs on topics across the stack to share in our collective success and improve our understanding of all things technology.
+From Ruby on Rails to ReactJS, our Engineering department blogs on topics across the stack to share in our collective success and improve our understanding of all things technology.

 # Adding a post
 Simply make a new markdown file in `_posts` folder, follow the recipe established by previous posts.
 Commit and push to master and you should see the changes at https://nulogy.github.io/til/